GEOTHERMAL GROUND LOOP PIPING SYSTEMS

 • PE-RT: Polyethylene of raised temperature

-In addition to these ground loop piping materials, CPVC (chlorinated polyvinyl chloride) and PP (polypropylene pressure pipe) may also be used for interior piping, such as headers and manifolds, when approved.
-PP pipe can also be used as buried system headers in some instances.
+In addition to these ground loop piping materials, CPVC (chlorinated polyvinyl chloride) may also be used for interior piping, such as headers and manifolds, when approved.

 Applications